ZUH4IR/claude-slidegen/blueprints/standard-5-slide.md

 ## Slide 1: Hook
 - Grab attention immediately
 - Create curiosity or controversy
-- Keep under character limit
+- Keep concise and impactful

 ## Slide 2: Build Tension
 - Expand on the hook